ehmatthes/pcc_2e/beyond_pcc/ai_player.md

 Now your game should sound much more interesting!
 You should hear a steady stream of sounds as you fire bullets and destroy aliens.
 You might also want to add sounds for destroying all aliens in the fleet, and when an alien hits the ship.

+**Try It Yourself:** Add sounds that play when the game starts, when the ship is hit, and when the game is over.
+You might also want to add sounds for other events like passing certain scoring milestones.

 [top](#top)

 ## Automating Game Play